PLEASE READ CAREFULLY BEFORE DOWNLOADING THE SOFTWARE OR USING THE PRODUCT(S) OR SKYPE WEBSITES

 6.5 Your Information: From time to time, Skype may request information from you for the purpose of supplying the Software or Products to you.
-You shall ensure that any such information is complete, up-to-date and accurate.
+You shall ensure that any such information (including, where applicable, your billing information) is complete, up-to-date and accurate.

 6.6 No Reselling.
 The Software and Products are for your individual use.
 You shall not resell or commercialise the Software and/or Products to any third party.

 6.7 Export Restrictions: The Software may be subject to international rules that govern the export of software.
 You shall comply with all applicable international and national laws that apply to the Software as well as end-user, end-use, destination restrictions issued by national governments or similar bodies, and restrictions on embargoed nations.